luwanise/timer-app/README.md

 3. Click "Start" to begin the countdown.
 4. The countdown will display and update until the timer finishes.

+## Credit
+This app was inspired by [React Native Timer App by Juliette (Rapala) Russum](https://github.com/jrapala/react-native-timer).

 ## Technologies Used

 - React